Brekkott Chapman: Professional career

-On June 28, 2019, Chapman signed his first professional contract with s.Oliver Würzburg of the Basketball Bundesliga.
+On June 28, 2019, Chapman signed his first professional contract with s.Oliver Würzburg of the German Basketball Bundesliga.
 He was limited to four games due to a knee injury.
 Chapman re-signed with the team on July 10, 2020.
 In early October, he re-injured his knee, requiring surgery and sidelining him at least through November.

-On July 13, 2021, Chapman signed a one-year deal with Heidelberg of the German Basketball Bundesliga.
+On July 13, 2021, Chapman signed a one-year deal with Heidelberg of the Basketball Bundesliga.

 On July 18, 2022, Chapman signed with Koshigaya Alphas of the Japanese B.League.

+On July 12, 2023, he returned to Germany, signing with Baskets Oldenburg of the Basketball Bundesliga.

+On July 2, 2024, Chapman signed with the Kagawa Five Arrows of the B3 League.

 Personal life

 Chapman is the son of Kim Littlefield and has a half-brother, Troy.
 Chapman's father played football at Weber State before moving to Las Vegas to become a boxer.
 In high school, Chapman worked selling pizza and collecting aluminum cans.
 In 2017, he believed that he was going to become a father, but it turned out that the child was not his.